tc39/proposal-arraybuffer-base64/README.md

 ### Should these be asynchronous?

-In pratice most base64'd data I encounter is on the order of hundreds of bytes (e.g. SSH keys), which can be encoded and decoded extremely quickly.
+In practice most base64'd data I encounter is on the order of hundreds of bytes (e.g. SSH keys), which can be encoded and decoded extremely quickly.
 It would be a shame to require Promises to deal with such data, I think, especially given that the alternatives people currently use all appear to be synchronous.

 Possibly we should have asynchronous versions for working with large data.